vikash-ku24/AnalyzingTheCustomerAcrossUK/README.md

 # AnalyzingTheCustomerAcrossUK
-This Tableau work represnt a dashboard for customers across United Kingdom.
-Through this dashboard we can visualize the various pattern on the basis of
+This Tableau work represents a dashboard for customers across the United Kingdom.
+Through this dashboard, we can visualize the various pattern of customers on the basis of:-
 1. Country,
-2. Distribution by balance available in the customers bank account,
+2. Distribution by balance available in the customer's bank account,
 3. Distribution by age mentioned in the bank details,
 4. Gender Percentange(M/F)
 5. Job Classification

 Not only you can see all the countries data all toghter but I make the things little more intresting as we know there are many countries comes under United Kingdom.
-Here, in my dashboard we have 4 State of Province/Country named:-
+Here, in my dashboard, we have 4 States of Province/Country named:-
 1. England,
 2. Northern Ireland,
 3. Scotland and